Innovation for sustainable development – new partnerships (NoPa) (completed)

-Lead executing agency: Division of Science and Technology of the Brazilian Ministry of Foreign Affairs (Ministério das Relações Exteriores (MRE)/Divisão de Ciência e Tecnologia (DCTEC)
+Lead executing agency: Department of Science and Technology of the Brazilian Ministry of Foreign Affairs (Ministério das Relações Exteriores (MRE)/Divisão de Ciência e Tecnologia (DCTEC))

-Promoting research and ensuring its practical relevance through cooperation with political and private-sector partners offers enormous potential for innovation.
-Such cooperation can help Brazil to meet its self-imposed climate goals more rapidly.
-These goals include reducing harmful greenhouse gas emissions by protecting biodiversity and tropical forests, and increasing the use of renewable energy sources and technologies to boost energy efficiency.
+Promoting research and ensuring its practical relevance through cooperation with policy-makers and the private sector, offers significant potential for innovation.
+Such cooperation will enable Brazil to achieve its self-imposed climate protection goals more quickly: for example, a reduction in climate-impacting greenhouse gas emissions by protecting biodiversity and the country's tropical forests.
+Or the increased use of renewable energy sources and technologies to enhance energy efficiency.

-- Demand-driven calls for proposals to use research funds.
-NoPa issues calls for research projects geared to the demand arising from the political, business and research sectors and from civil society.
+Demand-oriented calls for proposals to use research funds: The initiative tendered research projects based on existing demand from policy-makers, the business and research sectors and the wider civil society.

-- New partnerships between researchers and future users of the research results.
-Matchmaking events early in the process foster exchange between universities, research institutes, political decision-makers and representatives of the private sector and civil society.
+New partnerships between researchers and the future users of research results: Matchmaking events in the run-up to tenders promoted processes of exchange between universities and research institutes as well as policy-makers and representatives of the private sector and civil society.

-- Implementation of Brazilian-German research projects and back-up support until the results are integrated into practice.
-Scholarships make it possible to develop bilateral research projects and facilitate the mobility of teaching staff, researchers, PhD candidates and other students, thereby promoting the application of research results.
+Implementation of German-Brazilian research projects and back-up support until the results are integrated into practice: Scholarships facilitated the development of bilateral research projects and the mobility of teachers, researchers, doctoral candidates and students.

 NoPa built on the approach behind the targeted promotion of cooperation on applied and demand-driven research.
 The funding was based on tenders from CAPES and DAAD for bi-national research projects.
 Further topics included the provision of scientific and technical advice for these research projects, as well as their monitoring.